Talking to a Financial Advisor? What to Know

 Asking questions during your first meeting can help you and your advisor be on the same page.
 Therefore, you’ll want to compile a list of questions to bring and potentially ask.
 Here are some examples:

-• What are your credentials?
-Look for titles such as Chartered Financial Analyst (CFA), Certified Financial Planner (CFP), and Registered Investment Advisor (RIA).
+- What are your credentials?
+Look for titles such as Chartered Financial Analyst (CFA), Certified Financial Planner (CFP), and, if evaluating a firm, Registered Investment Advisor (RIA).
 These are typically bound by fiduciary duty.

-• Can I see your Form ADV?
-This form, which advisors must file with the U.S. Securities and Exchange Commission (SEC), discloses their compensation.
+- Can I see your Form ADV?
+This form, which advisors must file with the U.S. Securities and Exchange Commission (SEC), discloses important information, such as disclosure history, investment methodology, and a firm’s AUM.

 These aren’t the only questions to ask during your meeting.
 But they can begin to illustrate who you’re working with and how your relationship will take shape.